Keeping cool amid the heatwave in Tavistock

-From ducks to people – everyone was seeking the shade as this week’s heatwave struck today (Tuesday) in West Devon.
+From ducks to people – everyone has been seeking the shade as the fourth heatwave of the summer struck in West Devon.

+These pictures were taken around Tavistock this week as the pace of life slowed to account for the unaccustomed heat.

-The weather is forecast to stay hot and dry for the next week as the country’s fourth heatwave saw temperatures rise to above 30C in eastern England, the South East and East and the West Midlands.
+The country’s fourth heatwave of the summer saw temperatures rise to above 30C in eastern England, the South East and East and the West Midlands.
 The UK Health Security Agency issued an amber health alert in these areas and a yellow alert in the South West and North of England.

-Amber alerts warn there could be a rise in deaths among those aged over 65 or those with health conditions.
-In West Devon temperatures have peaked at about 25C, causing many to seek the shade in leafy parks, woodland and on riverbanks, while ice cream outlets did a roaring trade as people melted.
+In West Devon temperatures in the mid 20s have seen many seek the shade in leafy parks, woodland and on riverbanks, while ice cream outlets have done a roaring trade as people melted.

-The hot dry weather is due to hang around for the next week or so.

 Comments